Natural American Spirit

-Natural American Spirit, often referred to simply as American Spirit, is an American brand of cigarettes and other tobacco products, currently owned by Reynolds American and manufactured by the Santa Fe Natural Tobacco Company.
+Natural American Spirit, often referred to simply as American Spirit, is an American brand of cigarettes and other tobacco products.
+It is manufactured by the Santa Fe Natural Tobacco Company, a subsidiary of Reynolds American which itself is owned by British American Tobacco.
+Outside of the United States it is marketed by Japan Tobacco.

 History

 The company was founded in 1982 by Bill Drake, author of The Cultivator's Handbook of Natural Tobacco; Robert Marion, an acupuncture student at the Kototama Institute in Santa Fe; and Chris Webster, a Santa Fe entrepreneur and realtor.
 Startup investments came from Edward Wikes, a Santa Fe plumber/contractor who took out a loan to support the venture; Robert Wolf, an oil rig roughneck; and Philip Naumburg, an heir to the Elkan Naumburg fortune.
 In January 2002, the company was acquired by Reynolds American and is now a wholly owned independent subsidiary of Reynolds American, which is in turn owned by British American Tobacco.
 Japan Tobacco announced in September 2015 that it acquired the right to sell Natural American Spirit products in markets outside the United States.